rjmateus/go-suma/README.md

 - [ ] Add a flag to say if go should reply directly or through apache header
 - [ ] Parameterize the folder location
 - [ ] Automatic tests
+- [ ] check if we can improve the authentication token check, which is what is taking performance
+- [ ] Apache is doing some contenction in reply.
+Check if using the apache header to server files is faster

 # Install